Whoa! Rookie Aquino homers 3 more times, Reds drub Cubs 10-1

-With three more whiplash swings, the 25-year-old outfielder who struggled to escape the lowest levels of minor league ball became an overnight sensation in Cincinnati.

-The 39,866 fans demanded a curtain call after Aquino hit solo shots off Kyle Hendricks (8-9) in the second and third innings , and then another off Dillon Maples in the fourth .
+So are Reds fans who have a new, unexpected rooting interest.
+Aquino spent six years at rookie or Single-A ball struggling to hit, but a change that opened his stance helped him become an International League All-Star in line for his promotion.

+His third homer brought a curtain call and a standing ovation when he returned to the field.
+The 39,866 fans had one of the most revered records in mind in his last two plate appearances.

-There have been 18 players to hit four homers in a game, a feat that’s never been achieved by a rookie.
+Eighteen players have hit four homers in a game, a feat that’s never been achieved by a rookie.
 J.D.
 Martinez was the last to homer four times, on Sept.
 4, 2017, for Arizona.
 Scooter Gennett homered four times for the Reds at Great American Ball Park on June 6, 2017.

-Fans were on their feet and booed as Alec Mills walked in the sixth, throwing a breaking ball on a 3-0 count.
-Mills fanned Aquino on a low breaking ball to end the seventh.
+Fans booed as Alec Mills walked him in the sixth, throwing a breaking ball on a 3-0 count.
+Mills fanned Aquino on a low breaking ball to end the seventh, but the outfielder got another round of applause as he returned to the dugout.

-Aquino has homered in four straight games, one shy of the team mark.
-The only other Reds rookie to homer in four straight was Eric Davis in 1984 — they share the same No. 44 and have a similar swing.

-Aquino was called up to play right field when the Reds recently dealt fan favorite Yasiel Puig to the Indians.
-He spent six years at rookie or Single-A ball while struggling to hit, but a change that opened his stance helped him become an International League All-Star in line for his promotion.
+“That’s why I’m out there, for the fans to enjoy the game,” Aquino said.

-The Reds hit six home runs overall.
+The Reds hit six home runs overall and piled up 18 hits while moving six games behind the NL Central-leading Cubs.
 Eugenio Suárez hit his 32nd and Nick Senzel and Kyle Farmer also connected.

-Sonny Gray (6-6) allowed two hits in six innings and singled home a pair of runs as the Reds piled up 18 hits.
+Sonny Gray (6-6) allowed two hits in six innings and singled home a pair of runs .

 Hendricks suffered his worst loss since returning from a sore shoulder on July 2.
 Hendricks gave up seven runs and a season-high 12 hits in only 2 2/3 innings, his shortest since he went the same distance against the Dodgers on June 27 last season.